cyrilghali/zet/Creative Notes/20221111110910/README.md

 I spend most of my time consuming videos on how to do things, instead of doing them.
-I'm a man of practice, I should just gets my hands dirty.
+I'm a man of practice, I should just get my hands dirty.
 That's how I learn.
 So one gold rule here:

 * Experiment, do not ask google every question you have.
 More fun.